Guitar: Resonator, resophonic or Dobros

 All three principal types of resonator guitars were invented by the Slovak-American John Dopyera (1893–1988) for the National and Dobro (Dopyera Brothers) companies.
 Similar to the flat top guitar in appearance, but with a body that may be made of brass, nickel-silver, or steel as well as wood, the sound of the resonator guitar is produced by one or more aluminum resonator cones mounted in the middle of the top.
 The physical principle of the guitar is therefore similar to the loudspeaker.

 The original purpose of the resonator was to produce a very loud sound; this purpose has been largely superseded by electrical amplification, but the resonator guitar is still played because of its distinctive tone.
 Resonator guitars may have either one or three resonator cones.
 The method of transmitting sound resonance to the cone is either a "biscuit" bridge, made of a small piece of hardwood at the vertex of the cone (Nationals), or a "spider" bridge, made of metal and mounted around the rim of the (inverted) cone (Dobros).
 Three-cone resonators always use a specialized metal bridge.
 The type of resonator guitar with a neck with a square cross-section—called "square neck" or "Hawaiian"—is usually played face up, on the lap of the seated player, and often with a metal or glass slide.
 The round neck resonator guitars are normally played in the same fashion as other guitars, although slides are also often used, especially in blues.

-Steel guitar
+Steel

 A steel guitar is any guitar played while moving a polished steel bar or similar hard object against plucked strings.
 The bar itself is called a "steel" and is the source of the name "steel guitar".
 The instrument differs from a conventional guitar in that it does not use frets; conceptually, it is somewhat akin to playing a guitar with one finger (the bar).
 Known for its portamento capabilities, gliding smoothly over every pitch between notes, the instrument can produce a sinuous crying sound and deep vibrato emulating the human singing voice.
 Typically, the strings are plucked (not strummed) by the fingers of the dominant hand, while the steel tone bar is pressed lightly against the strings and moved by the opposite hand.
 The instrument is played while sitting, placed horizontally across the player's knees or otherwise supported.
 The horizontal playing style is called "Hawaiian style".